-This policy does not mean that student, faculty, or parent groups may not recommend appropriate dress for school or special occasions.
-It means that a student shall not be prevented from attending school or a school function, or otherwise be discriminated against, so long as his/her dress and appearance meet the above requirements.
+Student, faculty, or parent groups may recommend appropriate dress for school or special occasions.
+However, a student shall not be prevented from attending school or a school function, or otherwise be discriminated against, so long as his/her dress and appearance meet the above requirements.